UO-CS210/enrollment/docs/HOWTO.md

 - We summarized data by counting occurrences of distinct values.
   This is a variation on the fundamental _accumulator pattern_, which you will use often in many different ways.

+- We _dereferenced_ values in one table (major codes) to corresponding values in another table (major names)

 - We used a _destructuring assignment_ to extract elements from tuples, and used destructuring in a `for`loop to loop